Family suing ambulance company after crash with METRORail train kills woman

 Sorrels said the couple was put onto another ambulance and taken home instead of being checked out at a hospital.
 Josefina was already in a fragile state, he said.

-Days later, doctors found a blot clot and fluid in Josefina's brain, according to her daughter, Adriana.
+Days later, doctors found a blood clot and fluid in Josefina's brain, according to her daughter, Adriana.

 Over the next weeks, she had two brain surgeries and by February 2020, she was dead.
 She had four children and six grandchildren.